-I was actually looking for some Lancashire cheese or a piece of Wensleydale when I bought it – something that would work well with a slice of Christmas Cake – but it wasn’t to be, so I went for the White Stilton in the absence of anything better.
-And in fact, anything would have been better.
+I was actually looking for some Lancashire cheese or a piece of Wensleydale when I bought it - something that would work well with a slice of Christmas Cake - but it wasn't to be, so I went for the White Stilton in the absence of anything better.
+And in fact, probably any other cheese would have been better.

 I added it into the mix with every 'picnic' meal over the festive season but soon we'd all realised that, on its own, it just wasn't very nice at all.

-So, inspired by the thought of the cheese that I will buy instead next time, ‘White Stilton with Apricots’ – these White Stilton and Apricot Scones were born.
-In my opinion, this was THE best way to eat this particular piece of White Stilton … perhaps any piece of White Stilton come to think of it.
+So, inspired by the thought of the cheese that I will buy instead next time, 'White Stilton with Apricots' - these White Stilton and Apricot Scones were born.
+In my opinion, a solid way to create something delicious from a rather grim piece of cheese.

 - The quantity I made gave me 6 scones but the recipe will scale up beautifully if you want to make more.
 Here I was driven by the quantity of White Stilton that I was trying to use up.